 Tata confirms site for £4bn battery factory which will employ 4,000

-Indian conglomerate Tata has confirmed Bridgwater in Somerset as the site of its new £4 billion battery factory which will bring about 4,000 jobs to the region.
+Indian conglomerate Tata has confirmed Bridgwater in Somerset as the site of its new £4bn battery factory, which will bring about 4,000 jobs to the region.

-Tata’s battery business Agratas said that it had bought land at the Gravity Smart Campus off the M5 just outside the town.
+Tata’s battery business Agratas said that it had bought land at the Gravity Smart Campus, next to the M5 and just outside the town.

 Tata confirmed in July last year that it had chosen to build its next so-called gigafactory in the UK.
-It secured about £500 million in UK Government subsidies to do so.
+It secured about £500m in UK government subsidies to do so.

 It did not confirm where it was planning on constructing the facility, but Bridgwater had been widely tipped as the most likely.
 The site used to be home to a factory which produced high explosives for military use and which closed in 2008.